Follow these simple steps to clean mold on composite decking (cleaning Trex®).

 The first step is to remove any mildew, dirt, or stains that are currently on the deck.
 For cleaning, I highly recommend using a power washer on composite decks as opposed to just a garden hose and a scrub brush.
 A power washer will not only help get things cleaner than scrubbing by hand, but will also do it much faster.
 Just remember, anything that is not removed by cleaning will not be able to be removed once the project is finished.
 So take your time and thoroughly clean the deck.

 Use a “Safe” Cleaner.
 Avoid using Bleach.

 The cleaning process will go best if you select the right cleaner to begin with.
 Some folks use common laundry bleach.
 I hate bleach because it kills plants and vegetation and it’s terrible to work with.
 It will kill the mildew spores, but doesn’t necessarily remove them from the surface of the wood.
 Instead, I recommend using DEFY Composite Deck Cleaner.
 This cleaner is specifically formulated for cleaning composite decking, including Trex.
-It is an environmentally safe product that will not harm plant life or vegetation and is highly effective at killing and removing mildew spored from the surface of the decking so they don’t become a food source for additional mildew growth.
+It is an oxygenated bleach product that will not harm plant life or vegetation and is highly effective at removing stains caused by mildew from the surface of the decking so they don’t become a food source for additional mildew growth.